Originally published in April 2020, this post has been updated to update information and reflect current realities.

 Likewise, positive emotions bring on a somatic (bodily) broadening impact as well: you will experience increased coordination and reduction in cardiovascular damage from stress.

 As with all times of hardship, this will pass.
 It will not be without casualty and lasting impact but it will pass.
-We can lean into community and hold space for each other as much as possible.
+And as we live through the now, we can lean into community and hold space for each other as much as possible.

-Right now lots of people are looking at news of the stock market and feeling very scared in relationship to money.
+Right now lots of people are looking at the news and feeling very scared.
 This is real and this is valid.

 Let’s put some perspective to it.
-Before this international crisis broke, perhaps you were feeling stuck, wanting to move forward in life with a new career path.
-Now, you feel both stuck and scared.
+Before the cascading crisis after crisis that is 2020, you may have been feeling stuck, wanting to move forward in life with a new career path.
+Now, you might feel both stuck and scared.

 The only constant is change, and even in uncertain times, we don't want to be ruled by doubt and fear.